Nominees from 'Succession,' 'Squid Game' react to Emmy nods

 By The Associated Press

 LOS ANGELES (AP) — Nicholas Braun of “Succession” was pacing on the street around Soho in Manhattan, unable to stop moving and feeling “a little manic.”
 “Squid Game” creator Hwang Dong-hyuk was hunkering down at an island retreat to write season 2, but took a break for a bottle of Champagne.
+Jane Lynch was about to get some sushi before performing on Broadway in a few hours.
 They and many others expressed joy after being nominated for the Emmy Awards.
 Some reactions:

 “Oh my God, it’s the job of a lifetime, the people that I get to work with.
 You’re just around so much talent, and we’ve really got a family thing going.
 Just so many special actors who know their characters like the back of their hands.
 When I’m in a scene, I’m also a fan and I’m like, ‘Oh my God, they’re killing it right now!’
 So it’s really the greatest gig, and I’m so happy for everybody else getting their props.” — Nicholas Braun of “Succession,” nominated for best supporting actor in a drama, one of a leading 25 nominations for the series.